 The level of compression should be chosen on the basis of severity of ulceration while maintaining acceptable levels of mobility within the patient’s degree of tolerance.
 The general consensus is that clinicians should exercise caution when prescribing compression therapy to patients with cardiac issues, neuropathy and mild PAD, while in cases of severe PAD, compression therapy should be discouraged in favour of other treatments.
 This leads us to the importance of ABI.

-The Importance of ABI Measurement
+The Importance of Ankle-Brachial Index (ABI) Measurement

 The ankle-brachial (pressure) index (ABI or ABPI) is one of the most valuable tools for the assessment of types of leg ulceration and the presence of PAD.
 This is especially true in cases where patients present with both venous and arterial ulcers and there is an ambiguity about the extent to which the application of compression therapy should be applied and the compression level required.
 Fortunately, an ABI measurement is a quick and non-invasive procedure and well tolerated by patients.
 There are two methods of measuring ABI, but one is clearly superior to the other when it comes to fast and easy screening of patients in a general practice.